Amish Paste (paste/oxheart)

 Picture courtesy of Loren, Memphis, TN.

+We are trying a new seed source for 2019 in hopes of finding a hardier plant than we had in the past.
 This is a longtime favorite in the Mid-Atlantic and Southeast.
 It is one of the parent lines of Mortgage Lifter.
-This plant’s vines produce meaty, pink, very flavorful, 1-2 lb. fruits.
+This plant’s vines produce meaty, pink, very flavorful fruits averaging one pound, with few seeds.
 Do not expect a large yield size, but this one does have great taste.
 Indeterminate, 80 days.
+Tomato Growers

 Potato leaf plants produce large 1-2 pound fruits.
 These are meaty with few seeds making them excellent for canning or freezing.
 Seed company promises excellent yields and taste.
 We tried this one in 2008 and got feedback such as, “that is the best tomato I have ever had!”
 Indeterminate 85 days.